 - Under Submission Type, select External Tool then click Find.

 - Scroll down and click Gradescope from the list of available tools, then click Select.

 Set up the Gradescope assignment

 Create the assignment in Gradescope

-For staff that have supplied the details of the exam to the Exams Office, a Canvas assignment has already been created in your subject to be used for the exam; the due date and availability time and dates match the exam schedule.
-You need to create the matching Gradescope assignment with the same due date and availability dates, then link the two assignments together.
+For staff that have supplied the details of the exam to the Exams Office, a LMS assignment has already been created in your subject to be used for the exam; the due date and availability time and dates match the exam schedule.
+You need to create the matching Gradescope assignment with the same due date and availability dates.

 - Choose Homework/Problem Set from the available Assignment Types, then click Next.